October 2010

 Now that might not sound particularly interesting to you but to me, being a retired Dressage instructor, it was incredible that on a children's cartoon show, such intricate, pinpoint and RIGHT instruction was being given and I was astonished.
 I questioned the kids show.
 Would other children that didn't have a pony or horse understand this cartoon?
 Yes, I was hooked on this cartoon, but then the story line changed.
 Talk about a horse show came up amongst the little girl riders and about what they would wear to that horseshow.
 Eventually their talk went into designer riding pants and how they should match plus, who they would call on their cell phones to order a custom jacket to match their breeches.

 All concentration was gone with their lesson which ended with others telling them that the clothes they wore didn't matter, it was their skills that would win the classes and get them a ribbon.
-Those tidbits of lines were quickly squashed in the script as both girls laughed and talked on their cell phones while they rode their horsesaround in the ringring and then theywere ANGRY because their Credit Card was maxed out!Now mind you, these were cartoon kids between 10 and 12 years old.
+Those tidbits of lines were quickly squashed in the script as both girls laughed and talked on their cell phones while they rode their horses around in the riding ring and then they were ANGRY because their Credit Card was maxed out!Now mind you, these were cartoon kids between 10 and 12 years old.

 "Well, it doesn't hurt to look spectacular to the judge; she'll notice us because of our riding outfits more then the riding."